coala/coala/docs/Developers/Writing_Native_Bears.rst

         ASCIINEMA_URL = 'https://asciinema.org/a/80761'
         SEE_MORE = 'https://www.pylint.org'

-Aspect Bear
+aspect Bear
 -----------

-Aspect is a feature in coala that make configuring coala in project more easy and language agnostic.
+aspect is a feature in coala that make configuring coala in project more easy and language agnostic.
 For more detail about aspect, see cEP-0005 in https://github.com/coala/cEPs/blob/master/cEP-0005.md.